egguy/addon-grott/grott/DOCS.md

 ### Compatibility with homeassistant-grott

 Muppet3000 has created a custom component for Home Assistant.
 This component is called [homeassistant-grott](https://github.com/muppet3000/homeassistant-grott).
-This component is compatible with this add-on.
+It is compatible with this add-on.

 You can use the add-on and the component at the same time.
 This will make the deployment of grott and configuration a bit easier.